Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages:

-She returned to the U.S. in Jan.-1943 with the westbound Convoy ON 161, sailing in station 61, arriving New York on Jan.
-31, and was scheduled to go back to the U.K. with Convoy HX 226 from New York the following month, but did not sail.
-She was also cancelled from HX 227 (not available to me), but eventually got away on Febr.
-28 with HX 228, in which Brant County was sunk.
-Follow the link to this ship for more info.
+She returned to the U.S. in Jan.-1943 with Convoy ON 161, sailing in station 61, arriving New York on Jan.
+31. She was scheduled to go back with Convoy HX 226 from New York on Febr.
+8 (Commodore in Laurits Swenson), but did not sail and was also cancelled from HX 227* on Febr.
+18, but eventually got away on Febr.
+28 with HX 228, in which Brant County was sunk; follow the links for more info.
 Cruising order/Commodore's notes, misc. reports, and analysis of attacks are also available for this convoy.
 Montevideo had a general cargo for Liverpool and sailed in station 122.
-She subsequently returned at the end of March with Convoy ON 176*, which arrived New York on Apr.
-20. In May that same year she's listed in Convoy HX 238 from New York, bound for Swansea with general cargo and explosives, arriving there (via Belfast Lough) on May 23 - see Page 4.
+Along with Lista, she subsequently returned at the end of March with Convoy ON 176*, which arrived New York on Apr.
+20. In May that same year she's listed in Convoy HX 238 from New York, bound for Swansea with general cargo and explosives, arriving there (via Belfast Lough) on May 23.
 She also had passengers on board, and had station 84 of the convoy.
+Her voyages in this period are shown on Page 4.
+The following month she joined the westbound Convoy ON 188*, as did Abraham Lincoln (Commodore Vessel), Bajamar, Bañaderos, Belinda, Duala, Evita, G. C. Brøvig, Gylfe, Kaia Knudsen, Kaldfonn, Mosdale, Skandinavia, Strinda, Thorhild, Vav and Velma.
+This convoy originated in Liverpool June 10 and arrived New York June 26; Montevideo had sailed from Milford Haven, June 9.

-In Jan.-1944 she joined Convoy HX 276 from New York, bound for Liverpool with general cargo, returning with Convoy ON 225*, departing Liverpool on Febr.
-22, arriving New York March 8.
-Montevideo, however, was bound for Baltimore, with arrival there March 9.
-At the end of March she was scheduled for Convoy HX 285, but instead joined the next convoy on Apr.
+In Jan.-1944 she joined Convoy HX 276 from New York, bound for Liverpool with general cargo (Abraham Lincoln again served as the Commodore Vessel), returning with Convoy ON 225*, along with Abraham Lincoln (Commodore Vessel), Bralanta, Ferncourt, Haakon Hauan, Lista, Marit II, Skiensfjord and Thorsholm, as well as the Panamanin Norlys.
+ON 225 departed Liverpool on Febr.
+22 and arrived New York March 8, but this time Montevideo was bound for Baltimore, where she arrived March 9.
+She was scheduled for Convoy HX 285 from New York at the end of that month, but instead joined the next convoy on Apr.
 5, HX 286, general cargo for Hull.
-She arrived that destination on Apr.
+Acanthus and Eglantine escorted for a while (see HX convoy escorts).
+Montevideo arrived her destination on Apr.
 24, via various other ports (again, see Page 4).
-In May we find her in the westbound Convoy ON 236* (from Liverpool May 11, to New York May 27).
+In May we find her, with Buenos Aires, Fjordaas, Norholm, Norvarg, Rena, Solsten, Sommerstad, Thorshov, Titanian and Vera, in the westbound Convoy ON 236* (from Liverpool May 11, to New York May 27).
 She was bound for Philadelphia, where she arrived on May 28, having started out from Loch Ewe on May 11.
-In June she was one of several Norwegian ships sailing in Convoy HX 296 from New York.
-Montevideo was again bound for Liverpool with general cargo.
+In June she sailed in Convoy HX 296 from New York, again bound for Liverpool with general cargo, arriving there on July 4.

 As will be seen when going back to Page 5 of the archive documents, she got to go home to Norway already in the summer of 1945.
 See also Page 6, which shows her voyages to Apr.-1946.

-* All the ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+Note also that the entire HX series will eventually be updated and completed, including the already existing convoys (some have already been updated); but for now, see ships in all HX convoys.

 Back to Montevideo on the "Ships starting with M" page.